MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 Video policies are used to control video stream capabilities.
 Video policies do not disable:

-- The camera because the user can use [Mixed Reality Capture (MRC)](https://docs.microsoft.com/hololens/holographic-photos-and-videos)
+- The camera because the user can use [mixed reality capture (MRC)](https://docs.microsoft.com/hololens/holographic-photos-and-videos)
 - The low-bandwidth feature
 - The asset capture feature